 Enrolment and Course Fees:

 You can enrol on the full time programme at any time and places are offered on a first come, first served basis.
 The course fee for the 2018 programme is $22400 if paid in full prior to the start of the course.
 As places on the full time programme are strictly limited, on the acceptance of your application a non–refundable registration fee of $350 with your completed application form is payable to reserve a place.
 A 10% deposit of the full course fee is payable on 1st December 2018.
 The full balance of the course fee is payable on 1st February 2019.

 Term by Term Enrolment:

-Students can enrol for individual terms and/or courses within the full time programme.
+Students may be able to enrol for individual terms and/or courses within the full time programme.
 Students who have not previously attended an introductory / beginners course here prior to enrolling in more advanced courses within the full time programme will need to discuss with us their skill level and experience.
 However, please note that priority is given to those students completing all four terms.